Table of Contents

 “Out Beyond Ideas of Wrongdoing and Right-doing”

 This poem challenges our binary notions of morality, urging us to move beyond concepts of right and wrong.
 Instead, Rumi points toward a space of unity where we can connect with the divine beyond judgment and societal norms.
 It’s a favorite among those seeking to transcend rigid thinking and embrace a more holistic perspective.
+Learn more by reading our guide on Rumi’s Out Beyond Ideas Poem.

 “The Wound is the Place Where the Light Enters You”